-Interest in audio: None, it’s simply a means to an end
+My interest in audio: None, it’s simply a means to an end

-Time: I will be juggling it alongside teaching a few classes, writing a book, and caring for my newborn baby
+My time: I will be juggling it alongside teaching a few classes, writing a book, and caring for my newborn baby

 Type of podcast suggested: Why not record one of your lectures?
 Or give a five minute synopsis of your past or present research findings?